-Country music performer and Georgia native, Caylee Hammack just dropped a new song accompanied with a music video called “Redhead.”
+Country music performer and Georgia native, Caylee Hammack recently dropped a song accompanied by a music video called “Redhead.”
 One of the best parts about the song is that it features vocals from the one and only Reba McEntire.

 The song starts out with heavy drums and a guitar riff that immediately captures the listener’s attention, before Hammack’s powerful vocals take over.